Geekman

 2. Now, click and open Settings.

-3. Once the settings page opens, scroll down to the bottom and see a button labeled Advanced Settings.
+3. Once the settings page opens, scroll down to the bottom and see a button labelled Advanced Settings.

 4. Click on that Advanced Settings button and once it opens, under the System settings, find and turn on the toggle of Use hardware acceleration when available.